anshul96go/AnimintTest/r-gsoc2015-animint-proposal.md

 ## Background

-[Animint]([https://github.com/tdhock/animint]) is an R package for making interactive animated data visualizations on the web, using ggplot syntax and 2 new aesthetics:
+[Animint]([https://github.com/tdhock/animint]) is an R package for making interactive animated data visualizations on the web, using ggplot syntax and two new aesthetics:

 - **showSelected=variable** means that only the subset of the data that corresponds to the selected value of **variable** will be shown.